pixlcore/class-util/README.md

 }
 ```

-Finally, for ultimate control over the async conversion, you can pre-declare the names of your callback arguments in the `__asyncify` property, by setting it to an object containing the function names as keys, and the argument names as array items.
+Finally, for ultimate control over the async conversion, you can pre-declare the names of your callback arguments in the call to `asyncify()`, by setting it to an object containing the function names as keys, and the argument names as array items.
 Then, the result can be awaited as a destructed object with named keys.
-Here is how to set this up in the class:
+Here is how to set this up:

 ```js
 class Soda {